jiangshen001/Seisflows_SRVM/README.md

 SeisFlows_SRVM
 =================

+=================update@Nov 7st,2018

+3D local-scale SRVM numerical examples are oversized, but available upon request.

+=================update@Nov 1st,2018

+with checkpointing function for Seisflows_SRVM

+with simplest and robust fault tolerance solution

+When seisflows_3D runs on supercomputer, the faults usually occur in the adjoint modelings in which massive I/Os are greatly needed.
+The forward modeling parts are basically safe throughout the inversion.

+also, adjoint modeling is twice expensive as that of forward modeling, so we specify adaptive wall-time for them to make them more competitive in queuing on HPCs.

+suggest using I/O optimisation softwares when run it on HPCs

 =================update@Oct 31, 2018, 3D local-scale SRMV testings have been basically finished.

 SeisFlows_SRVM is a special version of SeisFlows.